Jodie Whittaker on Who Do You Think You Are?: Everything you need to know

 Jodie Whittaker discovered a First World War hero and an ambitious coal miner when she traced her family tree on Who Do You Think You Are?

 Actor Jodie Whittaker is the first woman to play the lead role in Doctor Who and is looking forward to a Who Do You Think You Are? journey back in time.
 “I've always been fascinated by family history” she explains.

 Jodie meets up with her parents in the West Yorkshire village of Skelmanthorpe in the Junction Inn, where her paternal grandparents were once landlord and landlady.

-Looking through photographs, Jodie’s father talks about his mother Greta Verdun Bedford, who gained her distinctive middle name because she was born just after her brother Walter died during the First World War Battle of Verdun.
+Looking through old photographs, Jodie’s father talks about his mother Greta Verdun Bedford, who gained her distinctive middle name because she was born just after her brother Walter died during the First World War Battle of Verdun.

 Jodies heads to Eastville in Lincolnshire where she meets social historian Dr Laura Harrison.
 Looking at the 1881 census, 6-year old Eliza is at home with her family, but by the 1891 census she is a general servant living with a family in Fulham, London.
 “This is around the age when you could have a child that would fight in the First World War,” Jodie notes, and wonders whether the head of the household had any involvement.
-Next Jodie is shown the birth certificate of John Walter, born in 1893 in Lincolnshire to Eliza Clements with no mention of a father.
+Next Jodie is shown the birth record of John Walter, born in 1893 in Lincolnshire to Eliza Clements with no mention of a father.

 When Walter was four his mother Eliza married George Bedford.
 In all they had eight children together.
 The 1901 census shows John W Clements (Walter) aged seven living with his grandparents in Lincolnshire.
 Eliza, however, has moved in with George Bedford in Finchley, leaving her son Walter behind.
 “The idea of a little kid being left.
 It's slightly heartbreaking.
 I wonder if she saw him again.
 It would have been quite a journey to make,” Jodie says.